 Managing Your Voice Mail:

 Setting up and managing your voice mail is an important part of using your Department of Public Safety phone.
-This First-Time User Guide will walk you through the steps to complete the initial setup of your voice mail and give you the steps to recording your message and retrieving messages.
+This First-Time User Guide will walk you through the steps to complete the initial setup of your voice mail and give you the steps to recording your greeting and retrieving messages.
 If you would like more detailed information on how to perform important tasks when using the Modular Messaging system, check out this Quick Reference Guide.

 DPS Phone System Engineered for Reliability